-It will be a five-days, intensive course mainly devoted to practically introduce participants to Grounded Theory and Qualitative Methods, with the aim of giving answer to questions such as “how to do research”, “how to collect, analyse and interpret qualitative data”, “how to write a research report” based on research findings.
-This Summer School focuses on improving participants’ skills in using grounded theory strategies to help increase the incisiveness, clarity, and creativity of the research work.
-These classes will help retain the flexibility of grounded theory while furthering the conceptual depth and scope of analysis.
-We will emphasize how to (1) develop and recognize powerful codes, (2) engage in comparative analysis, (3) strengthen emergent conceptual categories, and (4) integrate these categories into a coherent and compelling report, (5) satisfy quality in qualitative analysis, (6) communicate findings and (7) deal with CAQDAS to improve analyses.
-We will also address the fit between grounded theory and symbolic interactionism and how the method and perspective complement each other.
-We will use a free, multi-platform, simple software to learn how to support analysis with computers; furthermore, each day we’ll reserve a special room to freely speak and discuss about our own experiences in qualitative research, in special sessions called “group work and participants’ corner”.
+Qualitative researchers often experience problems such as getting lost after collecting and coding data; they sometimes overlook possibilities for developing their ideas, and have difficulties in writing their reports.
+The Summer School focuses on improving skills in using Grounded Theory strategies to help you increase the incisiveness, clarity, and creativity of your work.
+The Course will help you retain the flexibility of Grounded Theory while furthering the conceptual depth and scope of your analysis.
+We will emphasize how to (1) develop and recognize powerful codes, (2) engage in comparative analysis, (3) strengthen your emergent conceptual categories, and (4) integrate these categories into a coherent and compelling report, (5) satisfy quality in qualitative analysis, (6) communicate your findings and (7) deal with CAQDAS to improve your analyses.
+We will also address the fit between Grounded Theory and Symbolic Interactionism, and how the method and perspective complement each other.

 Prof. Andrea Salvini

 Undergraduate and Postgraduate students, PhD candidates, professors, researchers, professionals operating both in public and in private fields.